If you’re looking for some of the best game improvement irons, you’ve come to the right place.

 You should also consider that today’s multi-material technologies enable new approaches to improve forgiveness and distance.
-I believe that in the not-too-distant future, cast irons will have reached its pinnacle and will be both better and more inexpensive.
+I believe that in the not-too-distant future, cast irons will have reached their pinnacle and will be both better and more inexpensive.

 Size of the sole and offset

-The wider the sole, the lower the center of gravity, is a common rule of thumb.
+The wider the sole, the lower the center of gravity is a common rule of thumb.
 A lower center of gravity means your shots will have a greater natural trajectory and will bounce more rather than dig at impact.

 A narrow sole, on the other hand, translates to improved feel and control.

 The offset refers to the face behind the hosel, and the greater the offset, the more forgiving the club.
 The smaller the offset, though, the more shot-shaping potential you will have.

 It’s critical to strike the correct balance between the two sizes to suit your overall playstyle and needs.